euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 the results of this method and of one with a larger parameter space are beyond the scope of this work, and will be the topic of a subsequent paper.

-The width of the DEM was set to be 0.1 and since the data are normalised relative to a given wavelength, the DEM is also normalised to unity.
-A narrow width is selected for the DEM because, as shown by [Guennou2012a]_, the greater the width of the plasma DEM, the less likely it is that the inversion will correctly determine the DEM peak temperature (this is also shown by the tests described in Section :ref:`modeltests`.
-With a narrow assumed width, plasmas which do have narrow DEMs will at least be correctly identified, whereas plasmas with a wide DEM would not necessarily be correctly identified by using a model DEM with a similar width.
-A Gaussian with a width of ~0.1 is the narrowest multi-thermal distribution which can be distinguished from an isothermal plasma [Judge2010]_, so a narrower distribution would not necessarily provide meaningful results.
+As shown by [Guennou2012a]_, the greater the width of the plasma DEM, the less likely it is that the inversion will correctly determine the DEM peak temperature (this is also shown by the tests described in Section :ref:`modeltests`).
+This means that a wide assumed DEM will not necessarily identify the peak of the plasma DEM, even if the widths are similar.
+A narrow assumed DEM may not provide accurate results for wide plasma DEMs either, but will at least do so if the plasma DEM is narrow, which is likely to be true in many cases, as already discussed.
+A multi-thermal distribution can only be distinguished from an isothermal plasma if it has a width of ~0.1 or greater [Judge2010]_.
+The width of the assumed DEMs was therefore set at 0.1 as this is the narrowest distribution which will provide meaningful results.

 This method is very similar in principle to the Gaussian fitting methods used by [Warren2008]_ and [Aschwanden2011]_.
 However, great computational efficiency